WarriorOfWhat/Hostingway/README.md

 Randomway was requested for games where the person needs to either get the highest, lowest, closest, or exact roll to win something.

 **Randomway Chat Channel:** Where to announce the winner.<br>

+**Include Host in Leaderboard:** This will include the person running the plug-in in the rolls.
+Otherwise it'll ignore your own rolls.<br>

 **Win Condition:** Highest, Lowest, Closest to Target, or Exact - just like they sound.<br>